jeffsp/SPOC/apps/tile/tile.1.md

 The program will not overwrite existing files.
 If the filename being written exists, the program will abort with an error.
 Use the 'f' option to force overwrites.

+If the input is read from an input file, the output file extension will be determined from the input file.
+If the input is read from stdin, the output file extension will 'spoc' if the output file is uncompressed, and the output file extension will be 'zpoc' if the output file is compressed.

 # OPTIONS